CompCogNeuro/sims/ch8/abac/README.md

 > **Question 8.2:** Click the `RunStats` and report the resulting `AB Err:Mean` and `Min` statistics -- did this reduce the amount of AB interference?

-The network may not have performed as well as expected because nothing was done to encourage it to use *different* sets of units to represent the different associates.
-One way we can encourage this is to increase the variance of the initial random weights, making each unit have a more quirky pattern of responses that should encourage different units to encode the different associates.

-* Change `WtInitVar` from .25 to .4.

 Another thing we can do to improve performance is to enhance the contribution of the `Context` layer inputs relative to the A stimulus, because this list context disambiguates the two different associates.

 * Do this by changing the `FmContext` parameter from 1 to 1.5.

-This increases the weight scaling for Context inputs (i.e., by increasing the r_k (`WtScale.Rel`) parameter (see NetInput Detail section in the textbook).
+This increases the weight scaling for Context inputs (i.e., by increasing the `WtScale.Rel` parameter (see [Input Scaling](https://github.com/emer/leabra#input-scaling) for details).
 We might imagine that strategic focusing of attention by the subject accomplishes something like this.

 Finally, increased amounts of self-organizing learning might contribute to better performance because of the strong correlation of all items on a given list with the associated list context representation, which should be emphasized by Hebbian learning.
 This could lead to different subsets of hidden units representing the items on the two lists because of the different context representations.